leovigueraye/Fast-Api-Project/README.md

 ## 1) Post route

-#### This route is reponsible for creating post, deleting post, updating post and Checkinh post
+#### This route is reponsible for creating post, deleting post, updating post and Checking post

 ## 2) Users route